 1876 – Alex Ferguson escaped with his life after falling from a scaffold.
 He had to make a 10′ to 12′ leap to reach safety.
 He was, according to the Guelph Mercury, “laid up for many weeks.”

-1885 – John Ditzenroth, however, stepped off his plank and fell 20′ to his death
+1885 – John Ditzenroth, stepped off his plank and fell 20′ to his death

 1886 – John Kennedy, James Davidson and Dennis Kelleher fell off scaffolding when it broke

-1896 – Riveter working on Heffernan Street Bridge on platform above River.
-Rope frayed and he “was treated to an impromptu cold bath”
+1896 – A riveter was working on Heffernan Street Bridge on a platform above the Speed River.
+The rope frayed and he “was treated to an impromptu cold bath”

 Changes in Legislation

-It was no wonder that unions wanted to see some sort of scaffolding legislation put into place.
-Nevertheless, despite the law having been passed in 1911, Guelph was still without a scaffold inspector in 1912.
+Was it any wonder that unions wanted to see some sort of scaffolding legislation put into place?
+Nevertheless, despite the law passing in 1911, Guelph was still without a scaffold inspector in 1912.
 The Guelph Trades and Labour Council (GTLC), after a meeting held in May 1912, intended to ask that an inspector be provided.